m2themama/lualoadz/README.md

 A self-hosted LUA and ELF sender for a receiving PS5 running the [remote-lua-loader](https://github.com/shahrilnet/remote_lua_loader).
 This tool provides a web interface for sending Lua files and ELF binaries to your PS5 with detailed logging capabilities.
 I made this to make my workflow better when Jailbreaking my 7.61 PS5.
 I'm not sure whether it works on other firmwares that have capabilities of using the remote-lua-loader exploit.

 I have the latest umtx and elf_loader lua files from [Remote Lua Loader](https://github.com/shahrilnet/remote_lua_loader) but you also have the ability to manually add other lua/elf files as well.
-You can replace the files in the `payloads` directory in the project to have them available to send if you wish to go that route as well.
+You can replace the files in the `/payloads` directory in the project to have them available to send if you wish to go that route as well.

 The included ELF files are from [ps5-payload-dev](https://github.com/ps5-payload-dev), thanks to John Tornblom.